ahmeelee/d3-dashboard/README.md

 ---

-Developed for the Information Visualization Technologies course.
+Developed for the Information Visualization course.